 The NCAOC Court Programs Division facilitates the development, implementation, and support of the Family Court program.
-Family Court is one of seven core programs within the Division that also includes custody mediation, recovery courts, domestic violence, juvenile court improvement, disability accommodations, and language access services.
+Family Court is one of several core programs that also includes custody mediation, alternative dispute resolution (ADR), recovery courts, juvenile court improvement, language access services, disability accommodation, school justice partnerships (SJP), and Safe Babies Court.
 The Court Programs Division staff assists court officials and court staff to increase access to justice for court users and to improve efficiency and effectiveness for the North Carolina Court System.
-A team approach is used to integrate and coordinate services for these core court programs.
+A team approach is used to integrate and coordinate services for these core court programs and services.

-While NCAOC Court Programs staff provides technical assistance to all North Carolina Unified Family Courts, each family court district is managed by a family court administrator under the supervision of the chief district court judge.
+While NCAOC Court Programs staff provides technical assistance to all North Carolina Unified Family Courts, each family court district is managed by a local family court administrator under the supervision of the chief district court judge.
 The chief district court judge may designate a district court judge to be the lead family court judge who provides oversight for the program.
-The family court administrator is responsible for planning, directing, managing, and organizing all activities for the family court program within a judicial district by developing and implementing procedures that execute the policies adopted by the court.
+The family court administrator (FCA) is responsible for planning, directing, managing, and organizing all activities for the family court program within a judicial district by developing and implementing procedures that execute the policies adopted by the court.
+In districts that do not have an FCA, the Chief District Court Judge or designee, such as a Court Manager, must perform FCA duties in addition to their existing duties.